What does valuing social or environmental outcomes mean?

 A valuation of a social or environmental outcome can be expressed in a million different ways.
 You could use a scale of 1-to-10 or 100, a set of smileys or even a clapometer.
 There are virtually no limits to how you can express the value of an outcome.
 So monetising outcomes is certainly not a must.

-But what needs to be remembered is that we aim to value social or environmental outcomes in a way that helps us better communicate with others to inform better decisions.
+Remember that we aim to value social or environmental outcomes in a way that helps us better communicate with others to inform better decisions.
 Outcomes expressed in monetary terms have proven to effectively communicate value to others and nudge better decisions.
-Think about it: it is probably easier to see the difference in value between €100 and €1,000,000 (huge difference) than between a score of 60 and 80 on a scale of 100 points.
+Think about it: it is easier to see the difference in value between €100 and €1,000,000.
+Than seeing a difference between a score of 60 and 80 on a scale of 100.

 There are three main monetary valuation approaches: cost-based, revealed preferences, and stated preferences.

-- A cost-based approach takes into account the monetary saving a stakeholder incurs as a result of experiencing a change.
+1. A cost-based approach takes into account the monetary saving a stakeholder incurs as a result of experiencing a change.
 For instance, how many antidepressants were avoided thanks to an activity that increased people’s well-being at work or at home?
 The value of the antidepressants that were not consumed can serve as a proxy for how valuable the outcome of the activity is.

 The value lies in the eye of the Beholder, as the saying goes.
 Hence outcome valuation is most accurate when based on direct interviews with those who experience the changes your organisation is having on them.